Teacher on Vacation Crushed to Death on Beach

 Despite the driving ban, Gnoli was permitted to operate construction vehicles as long as he avoided public roads.
 Three years before the road homicide conviction, he was arrested in 2019 for resisting a public official while under the influence of drugs and found in possession of cocaine.

 Spadavecchia was vacationing with her ex-husband, Giovanni Sfregola, a retired police officer, when the tragedy occurred.
-Sfregola became concerned when his former wife failed to return from her morning walk and used the “Find My iPhone” feature to locate her device.
+Sfregola became concerned when she failed to return from her morning walk and used the “Find My iPhone” feature to locate her device.
 He then enlisted help to reach the exact location where he discovered the accident scene.

 The severity of the incident traumatized witnesses, including the lifeguard who observed the collision.
 According to Sfregola, the lifeguard became ill and required hospitalization after witnessing the scene.
 Authorities prevented Sfregola from viewing his ex-wife’s body due to the extent of her injuries.